 On January 30, 2012, the US Food and Drugs Administration (FDA) approved vismodegib (Erivedge®, made by Genentech, Inc. USA) for the treatment of adults with metastatic basal cell carcinoma.
 It is not currently funded by PHARMAC in New Zealand (Aug 2016).

-Vismodegib is intended for use in adult patients with locally advanced basal cell cancer who are not candidates for surgery or radiation and for patients whose cancer has metastasized.
+Vismodegib is intended for use in adult patients with locally advanced basal cell cancer who are not candidates for surgery or radiation and patients whose cancer has metastasized.

 This is the first FDA-approved drug for use in advanced forms of BCC, one of the most common skin cancers.